EzequielDC/project-demo/README.md

   - `npm install --save-dev @nrwl/express`
 - [Node](https://nodejs.org)
   - `npm install --save-dev @nrwl/node`
+- [You can use postgress or MySql installed]

 There are also many [community plugins](https://nx.dev/community) you could add.